nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 transferred by special exchange operator account, but not directly by token owners themselves.

-Support of different permissioning strategies usually require to customize existing contract code.
-This standard proposes different approach with on-chain composition of the core FA2 contract implementation which does not change and plugable permission hook implemented as a separate contract to be registered with FA2.
+Support for different permissioning schemas usually require to customize existing contract code.
+This standard proposes different approach with on-chain composition of the core FA2 contract implementation which does not change and plugable permission hook implemented as a separate contract and registered with the core FA2.
 Every time FA2 performs a transfer it invokes hook contract which may validate a transaction and approve it by finishing execution successfully  or reject it by failing.
-Using transfer hook, it is possible to model different transfer permissioning schemes like white lists, operator lists etc. Although this approach introduces gas consumption overhead by requiring an extra inter-contract call, it has some other advantages:
+Using transfer hook, it is possible to model different transfer permissioning schemas like white lists, operator lists etc. Although this approach introduces gas consumption overhead by requiring an extra inter-contract call, it has some other advantages:

 - FA2 core implementation can be verified once and certain properties (not related to permissioning schema) remain unchanged.
 - Most likely core transfer semantic will remain unchanged.
-If modificatoin of the permissioning schema is required for an existing contract, it can be done by replacing a transfer hook only.
-No storage migration of the FA2 ledger is required
+If modification of the permissioning schema is required for an existing contract, it can be done by replacing a transfer hook only.
+No storage migration of the FA2 ledger is required.
-- Transfer hook may be used not only for permissioning, but to implement some custom logic required by a particular token application.
+- Transfer hook may be used not only for permissioning, but to implement additional custom logic required by the particular token application.

 #### Hooks Specification

-Transfer hook is optional and have a single entry point to set or reset the hook.
-If transfer hook is not set, FA2 MUST fall back on default behavior.
+Transfer hook is optional.
+FA2 token contract has a single entry point to set or reset the hook.
+If transfer hook is not set, FA2 token contract MUST fall back on default behavior.
 The concrete token contract implementation MAY impose additional restrictions on who may set and/or reset the hook.
-If set/reset hook operation is not permitted, it MUST fail without changing registered hook state.
+If set/reset hook operation is not permitted, it MUST fail without changing existing hook state.

-For each transfer operation token contract MUST invoke corresponding transfer hook hook and return corresponding operation as part of the transfer entry point result.
+For each transfer operation token contract MUST invoke corresponding transfer hook and return corresponding operation as part of the transfer entry point result.
-Transfer operation MUST pass optional `data` parameter to hooks unaltered.
+Transfer operation MUST pass optional `data` parameter to the hook unaltered.

-`operator` parameter for hook invocation MUST be set to `SENDER`.
+`operator` parameter for the hook invocation MUST be set to `SENDER`.

 `from_` parameter for each `hook_transfer` batch entry MUST be set to `Some(transfer.from_)`.

 `to_` parameter for each `hook_transfer` batch entry MUST be set to `Some(transfer.to_)`.

 FA2 does NOT specify an interface for mint and burn operations.
 However, if an FA2 token contract implements mint and burn operations, it MUST invoke transfer hooks as well.

 |  Mint | Burn |
 | :---- | :--- |
 | Invoked if registered. `from_` parameter MUST be `None` | Invoked if registered. `to_` parameter MUST be `None`|

-The default behavior of FA2 when transfer hook is not set:
+The default behavior of FA2 token contract when transfer hook is not set:

-1. Only token owners can initiate transfer of the tokens from their accounts ( `from_` MUST equal `SENDER`)
+1. Only token owner can initiate a transfer of tokens from their accounts ( `from_` MUST be equal to `SENDER`)
 2. Any address can be a recipient of the token transfer

 The default behavior represents minimal permissioning schema.
 By setting a transfer